Vito217/VRIDE/README.md

   <li>The Pharo server must have a default author.
 Otherwise, if the user tries to define a method, the server will be waiting for an author.
 If the user selects the yet undefined method, the software will crash.</li>
   <li>Some details in the text editor, such as incorrect highlightning, coloring, blank spaces, etc.</li>
 </ul>

+## Channel Log

+<a href="https://github.com/Vito217/PharoVRIDE/blob/master/ChannelLog.md">Click here to see the Channel Log</a>